tschumann/sandbot/sandbot/readme.txt

 A. I'm not planning to at the moment - I'm planning support for Half-Life, Opposing Force, Day of Defeat, Team Fortress Classic, Gunman Chronicles, Natural Selection, The Ship and They Hunger which is likely going to take a while.

 Q. Can it be used for dedicated servers?
 A. Maybe - I haven't tested it, but it should.
+Let me know if there are any problems

 Q. Can I make some waypoints?
 A. Yes, but hold off for now - things are probably going to change in that space.